Washington Freedom (cricket): 2024: Maiden MLC title

+2025–2026: Continued form, strong title runs

 The following year in February, ahead of the Freedom's third season, the team once again retained much of its overseas and domestic cadre, but had to let go of Head due to an overlapping Australian tour of the West Indies.
 In the four-month leadup to the season opener, the Freedom made a slew of signings to fill up its remaining team spots, including Mitchell Owen and Glenn Phillips.
 Amidst concern that Smith would not be able to play for the Freedom due to international commitments, the Freedom confirmed that they were eyeing a 2-match stint for him.
-Ultimately, due to an injury, he dropped out of the tournament as the captaincy role was given to Maxwell.
+Ultimately, due to an injury, he dropped out of the tournament as Maxwell took over captaincy duties.

 As defending champions, the Freedom began their season with a crushing 123-run loss to San Francisco – courtesy of Finn Allen's mammoth 151.
-They quickly recovered, going 4-0 with a 5-wicket win over Seattle, a heavy 113-run Maxwell-powered victory over Los Angeles, a thrilling last-over 2-wicket game against New York, and a high-scoring 7-wicket chase against Texas.
+They quickly recovered, going 4–0 with a 5-wicket win over Seattle, a heavy 113-run Maxwell-powered victory over Los Angeles, a thrilling last-over 2-wicket game against New York, and a high-scoring 7-wicket chase against Texas.
 The Freedom closed off their Dallas leg of the tournament strong by again defeating Los Angeles via a last-ball single and delivering San Francisco a 12-run defeat, their first of the season.
-Ensured of a playoff berth, Washington headed into Lauderhill with a 6-1 record, tied with San Francisco on points but lower on net run rate.
+Ensured of a playoff berth, Washington headed into Lauderhill with a 6–1 record, tied with San Francisco on points but lower on net run rate.

 At Lauderhill, in a rain-affected game, the Freedom began poorly with a hefty 43-run defeat to Texas.
 However, in a play for a top-two finish, the Freedom steamrolled Seattle by 8 wickets and eased past New York by 6 wickets.
 After shooting up to a first-place group stage finish heading into the playoffs, the Freedom advanced on higher seeding to play New York in the final following a Qualifier 1 washout.
 The Freedom ultimately were downed by 5 runs in a last-over thriller, providing New York with their second MLC championship.